|Glenn Rodrigues, Pharmacy Association of Nova Scotia|

 Given the fact that one owner made a request to PANS to extend the project for another six months after phase one ended in November, shows that there’s real value there, added Rodrigues.

 He also stressed the need to look at pharmacist hours as an investment in growth, rather than an expense.
 “The biggest threat to our profession is not doing clinical services well or not even offering them in the first place.”

 Another new approach to pharmacy practice showing positive outcomes so far is the Appointment-Based Model being tested through the Whole Health Pharmacy banner with researcher Lisa Dolovich at the University of Toronto.
-Two years in and the model—which uses medication synchronization to coordinate refills for chronic medication and regular pharmacist appointments with patients at pickup—has not only had a positive impact on medication adherence and immunization rates, but 80% of patients who had an ABM say they would recommend it to others, said Tiana Tilli, Director Pharmacy Innovation and Professional Affairs at Whole Health Pharmacy Partners.
+Two years in and the model—which uses medication synchronization to coordinate refills for chronic medication and regular pharmacist appointments with patients at pickup—has not only had a positive impact on medication adherence and immunization rates, but 80% of participating patients say they would recommend the ABM to others, said Tiana Tilli, Director Pharmacy Innovation and Professional Affairs at Whole Health Pharmacy Partners.